 - Maintain current CPR certification (CPR for health care professionals) and TB test annually throughout all clinical courses.
 Students with a positive TB test must be compliant with treatment protocol.

 - Report any changes in health status to the course faculty by completing the Changes in Health Status Form found in the Undergraduate Nursing Degree Program office.

 - Maintain a current Student Health Insurance Verification Form while enrolled in clinical courses.

-- Declare any subsequent action, arrest, criminal charge, conviction, medical-mental conditions, or impairment in writing to the Louisiana State Board of Nursing (LSBN) and the Undergraduate Nursing Degree Programs Head.
+- Declare any subsequent action, arrest, criminal charge, conviction, medical-mental conditions, or impairment in writing to the Louisiana State Board of Nursing (LSBN) and the head of the Department of Undergraduate Nursing.

-- Comply with the College of Nursing Drug Testing Policy.
+- Comply with the College of Nursing and Health Professions Drug Testing Policy.

 - A deliberate attempt to cover up any error or negligent performance during clinical experiences.

 - Unsafe, unethical, illegal practices with patient care.